dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/CreateLocalRepo/localrepos.rst

             ::

                 "intelgaudi": [
-                                {"name": "habana"}
+                                {"name": "intel"}
                               ]

         * A sample format is available `here. <InputParameters.html>`_

-.. note:: If the ``habana`` subgroup is specified, the cluster provisioning process installs both the Intel Gaudi drivers and the habana software stack.
-However, if the subgroup is not mentioned, only the Intel Gaudi drivers are installed.
+.. note:: If ``intelgaudi`` group and ``intel`` subgroup is provided, the Intel Gaudi drivers are installed during the cluster provisioning process and the Intel software stack is installed during ``omnia.yml`` playbook execution.

 **CUDA**

     To install CUDA, include the following line under ``softwares`` in ``input/software_config.json``: ::

             {"name": "cuda", "version": "12.3.2"},

     For a list of repositories (and their types) configured for CUDA, view the ``input/config/<cluster_os_type>/<cluster_os_version>/cuda.json`` file.
 To customize your CUDA installation, update the file.
 URLs for different versions can be found `here <https://developer.nvidia.com/cuda-downloads>`_: